 Is there an advanced course?

 Yes.
-Once you’ve attended the initial journey at least twice, you’ll be invited to attend the advanced sessions, where we explore advanced breath and meditation practices.
+Once you’ve attended the initial journey at least twice, you’ll be invited to attend the advanced sessions, where we build on the skills learnt in the beginners course.

 Breath and meditation habit tracker.